magento/devdocs/README.md

 #### Install Ruby extension

-If you have Ruby installed on the workstation, then you can skip this installation.
+If you have Ruby installed on the workstation, then you can skip this section.

 1. Open the **Command Prompt** using **Run as Administrator** in the shortcut menu.